 Final Verdict — Untrustworthy and Terrible for Privacy

 Whether you choose the free or the paid version, Hola VPN is an untrustworthy VPN that you should avoid.
-Even though it can reliably unblock streaming sites, its basic security features, intrusive privacy practices, and unreliable speeds make it one to steer clear of.
+Even though it reliably works with most streaming sites, its basic security features, intrusive privacy practices, and unreliable speeds make it one to steer clear of.

 There are much better VPNs at the same price or less.
 For the sake of your security, I’d recommend using a trusted VPN with a secure server network, like ExpressVPN.

-• Unblocks a wide range of popular streaming sites
+• Works with a wide range of popular streaming sites

 • Military-grade encryption